Tyler-Hecht/CS410-Project/readme.md

 - `MAX_WORDS` is the maximum number of words to keep for each course
 - `TITLE_WEIGHT` is the weight to give to the title of the course when counting words
 - `DESCRIPTION_WEIGHT` is the weight to give to the description of the course when counting words

+### Querying

+#### query.py

+This file provides functions to query the system.
+It uses the file `courses_df.pkl` to get the data.

+The function `BM25` implements the BM25 algorithm.
+It takes in a query and returns a list of the top 5 courses that match the query.
+On the first two parameters are required.\
+Parameters:
+- `term`: The word (term)
+- `course` The course (document)
+- `k1`: The k1 parameter for BM25
+- `b`: The b parameter for BM25

+Returns:
+- The BM25 score for the term and course

+The function `query` takes in a query and prints the top 5 courses that match the query.
+Only the first parameter is required.\
+Parameters:
+- `query_text`: The query text
+- `excluded_courses`: A list of courses to exclude from the results
+- `k1`: The k1 parameter for BM25
+- `b`: The b parameter for BM25
+- `data`: The dataframe containing the data
+- `tokenize`: The tokenization function
+- `lemmatize`: The lemmatization function